It provides impartial and factual information on the role and work of the House of Lords including:

 Hours (during parliamentary session):

 Hours (during recess):

-Written queries, by letter, fax or email, are normally answered within a day or two and always in order of receipt.
+Written queries are normally answered within a day or two and always in order of receipt.
 A telephone call often produces a speedier answer to simple queries.

 Mail, faxes and emails intended for individual Members should not be sent via the Information Office.

 Mail can be addressed to an individual Member at the House of Lords.